kipop00/Climate-Project/README.md

 1. Initial observations show a 98% correlation between annual max temp and annual mean temp.
 Leading me to think about how mean annual temp is being calculated in the first place.

 2. Questions to answer?
 Trends over the past 50 years?
 Global warming started around 1950 and the data shows a significant increase in the trend around that time.
 By identifying changes in different regions and detecting any abnormalities the main thing to look at:
-\n Can we find any factors on the small scale that would indicate the impact of climate change?
+<br /> Can we find any factors on the small scale that would indicate the impact of climate change?